Properties and Uses

-Universally recognized for its superior strength to weight ratio, Douglas Fir is often the choice of woods specified by architects and engineers for use as structural timber.
+Universally recognized for its superior strength to weight ratio, Douglas Fir is often the wood of choice specified by architects and engineers for use as structural timber.
 In strength, Douglas Fir rates the highest of any western softwood for:

 - extreme fiber stress in bending